 Nana-chan, the gigantic mannequin usually standing outside the Meitetsu Department Store at Nagoya Station, is paraded through the whole city.

-Each year there are different sports and cultural groups, showing off their varied skills so it will never be boring to attend the Nagoya Festival.
+Each year there are different sports and cultural groups, showing off their varied skills.
+It will never be boring to attend the Nagoya Festival!

 The Three Great Feudal Lords

-Another highlight of the Nagoya Festival is the appearance of Three Great Feudal Lords, the unifiers of Japan, and important historical figures with a significant connection to Nagoya and the region: Oda Nobunaga (1534-1582), Lord of Owari; Toyotomi Hideyoshi (1537-1598), Lord of Owari Nakamura; and Tokugawa Ieyasu (1542-1616), Lord of Okazaki.
+Another highlight of the Nagoya Festival is the appearance of Three Great Feudal Lords, the unifiers of Japan, and several other important historical figures with a significant connection to Nagoya and the region: Oda Nobunaga, the Lord of Owari (1534-1582); Toyotomi Hideyoshi, Lord of Owari Nakamura, (1537-1598); and Tokugawa Ieyasu, Lord of Okazaki, (1542-1616).

-Along with the appearance of each feudal lord, important historical battles from the Sengoku Period, also commonly known as the Warring States Period, are reproduced.
+Along with the appearance of each feudal lord, important historical battles from the Sengoku Period known as the Warring States Period are reproduced.

-The feudal lords would be nothing without their wives, and so Nohime (Nobunaga’s wife), Nene (Hideyoshi’s wife), and Senhime (Ieyasu’s wife), accompanied by their entourage of servants, follow their husbands.
+The feudal lords would be nothing without their wives, and so Nohime (Nobunaga’s wife), Nene (Hideyoshi’s wife), and Senhime (Ieyasu’s wife), follow their husbands, accompanied by their entourage of servants.

 Don’t Miss the Other Events During the Nagoya Festival!

-During the Nagoya Festival, traditional martial arts performances such as Kyudo (Japanese traditional archery) and Kendo are held in different locations around the city.
+During the same weekend, you can also watch several traditional martial arts performances such as Kyudo (Japanese archery) and Kendo.

-The Kobudo Tournament, held during the Nagoya Festival, sees the participation from various martial arts schools of Aichi and Gifu.
-Kobudo is a collective term for Japanese traditional techniques for the use of armor, blades, firearms, and techniques related to combat and horse riding.
+The Kobudo Tournament sees the participation from various martial arts schools of Aichi and Gifu.
+Kobudo is a collective term for traditional Japanese techniques using armor, blades, firearms, combat and horse-back riding.

-At Oasis 21, there are exhibitions and sales of handicrafts from the Aichi region, including Arimatsu tie-dyed fabrics, items crafted from wood, and Washi, Japanese paper.
+At Oasis 21, there are crafts for sale from all over Aichi, including Arimatsu tie-dyed fabrics, items crafted from wood, and Washi, Japanese paper.

-Hisaya Odori Park, running along the center of the city, becomes the stage for idol groups, live music performances, comedy shows, and much more.
+Hisaya Odori Park, which runs along the center of the city, will host idol groups, live music performances, comedy shows, and much more.

-After parading through the city the three great feudal lords along with their wives make an appearance in the Osu district.
+After parading through the city, the three great feudal lords make an appearance in the Osu district with their wives.
 This is a great opportunity to see the beautiful costumes up close.

-While in Osu, join a Street Food Walking Tour!
-Click on the banner to see all the information:
+While you’re in Osu, why not join a Street Food Walking Tour?
+Click on the banner to learn more!

 Visit Nagoya’s Museums and Attractions for Free

-Please be aware that these places may be more crowded than usual, as Japanese people, like anyone else, love free things.
+Please be aware that these places may be more crowded than usual due to the free entry.

-Will the Nagoya Festival Be Held in 2023?
+When will the Nagoya Festival Be Held in 2024?

 For the latest information please visit the official website.